Developer Guide

 - Text in bold is used to emphasize important details to look out for or to distinguish headers from the rest of the text.

-is used to show inputs and their format.
+- Text in code snippets such as thisis used to show inputs and their format.

 -

-Note: Information that is useful to note.
+Information that is useful to note.

 -

-Caution: Important information to note.
+Important information to note.

 Setting up & Getting Started